idle-meerkat/sdevwiki-fork/Traffic-Policing.md

 ```
 It is possible also to change default TC in the example above.

-## Limitations
+## NOTES
-These are the limitations on policing of dynamic traps:
+The following are several additional notes on policing of dynamic traps:
 * The following parameters the `policer` action are supported: `rate` and `burst` and `conform-exceed`.
 * Specifying `rate` as a percentage is not supported.
 * Specifying cell size for the `burst` option is not supported.